 Moreover, the reseller license has the potential to open up new service offerings and expand your customer base.
-And, it allows photographers to become videographers, designers to upsell movies, and marketing teams to produce videos in-house instead of outsourcing.
+And, it allows photographers to become videographers, designers to upsell movies, and marketing teams to produce their marketing video in-house instead of outsourcing.

-Below is a video showing how easy it is to create a professional video with Animoto:
+Below is a video showing how easy it is creating videos for the first time using Animoto:

 Next, let’s have a closer look at their features:

 - Storyboard Themes.
 Starting an Animoto video begins with choosing from dozens of existing storyboard themes.
-These storyboards are templates for your video.
-And premade themes include editorial, promotional, how-to, and more.
+These storyboards are templates for your video content and they include editorial, promotional, how-to, and more.

 - Customization.
-In addition, you can easily add custom text to your video, and adjust the size, font, placement, and even animation of your text.
-Create collages and split screen images to add dynamic elements to your video.
+You can also easily add custom text to your video, and adjust the size, font, placement, and even animation of your text.
+Create collages and split-screen images to add dynamic elements to your video.
 And choose from Animoto’s library of hundreds of music tracks that you can use with no concern about licensing.

 - Reviewing Tools.
 Also, your video in progress can be downloaded or shared by email if you want to get a second opinion before launching it.

 - Reseller License.
-Finally, professional and business users can not only can sell their videos, they can sell video creation services to their own clients using the platform.
+Finally, professional and business users can not only sell their videos, but they can also sell video creation services to their own clients using the platform.

 Animoto Prices: Ranging from $16 to $64 per month depending on feature and plan.
-In addition, Animoto has a 14 day free trial.
-And the prices are nearly cut in half when billed annually instead of monthly.
+Animoto also has a 14-day free trial and the prices are nearly cut in half when billed annually instead of monthly.

 Animoto Review: Pros And Cons

-- First, as one of the best video editing software, Animoto is fast and easy to use.
+- As one of the best video editing software, Animoto is fast and easy to use.

-- And, specific settings and options for different social media channels.
+- Specific settings and options for different social network channels.

-- Finally, reseller license expands a business’ service offerings and earning potential with a very low investment.
+- Reseller license expands a business’ service offerings and earning potential with a very low investment.

-- Many of the music track sound generic and bland.
+- Many of the music tracks sound generic and bland.